Mastan1301/SimuLDPC/README.md

 # SimuLDPC
-Web-application for simulation of LDPC codes
+Web-application for the simulation of LDPC codes

 ## Instructions to run the app: